gozdi29/Portfolio/README.md

 Below I'll describe each project in a few sentences.

-1. Heart disease prediction:
+1. Heart disease prediction (Classification directory):

     In this project I predict whenether a patient has heart disease based on their medical information.
     Initially I made this project on Google Colab where I used cuML and XGBoost for model training, Pandas and NumPy for data manipulations.
 I searched for optimal hyperparameters using GridSearchCV.

     After a while I wanted to learn Spark and I came across Databricks.
 Using the same dataset I remade this project using PySpark for data manipulation, Spark's MLLIb for model training, Hyperopt for hyperparameter search and MLFlow for experiment tracking and model registery.

     I have also made a simple app for inference using FastAPI and Dockerized it for deployment.
-I was planning to deploy it on Heroku that's why it is in a separate repository https://github.com/gozdi29/Heart_disease_prediction.
+I was planning to deploy it on Heroku that's why it is also in a separate repository.
 I'm currently looking for a free alternative to Heroku, which is no longer free, to deploy the app.

 2. Forecasting average daily temperature in Delhi: